Doodleverse/dash_doodler/README.md

 * #B82E2E (184, 46, 46)
 * #316395 (49, 99, 149)

 (you can google search those hex codes and get a color picker view).
-If you need more than 10 colors, replace `G10` with `Light24`.
+If you have more than 10 classes, the program uses `Light24` instead.
 This will give you up to 24 classes.
 Remember to keep your class names short, so the buttons all fit on the screen!

 ### Videos
 More demonstration videos: